harik90/ChechAge/README.md

 ---

 ## 📚 License
-This project is licensed under the **MIT License** - feel free to use it for personal and educational purposes.
+This project is licensed under the **MIT License**
+✅ Free for personal and educational use

 ---